balxor/brain/london-has-fallen-en.md

 * Discord becomes more active;
 * recruitment becomes easier to sell.

 Social identity theory explains that group identity often forms through distinction between in-group and out-group.[5]
-In guilds, that distinction appears through guild colors, guild names, war history, old opponents, and server reputation.
+In guilds, that distinction appears through guild colors, guild names, war history, old opponents and server reputation.

 Conflict can strengthen internal engagement as long as leadership manages its boundaries.
 Conflict starts damaging the guild when the cost of war becomes higher than the result felt by members.